Psychiatric Service Dog for Anxiety — ADA Task Training Guide

 - The disability does not substantially limit any major life activity

-Does anxiety qualify for a Psychiatric Service Dog in Michigan?
+Does anxiety qualify for a Psychiatric Service Dog under the ADA?

 Yes.
-Generalized anxiety disorder, social anxiety disorder, and panic disorder can qualify under the ADA when the condition substantially limits one or more major life activities as certified by a Michigan-licensed clinician.
+Generalized anxiety disorder, social anxiety disorder, and panic disorder qualify under the ADA when the condition substantially limits one or more major life activities, as documented by a licensed mental health professional.

 What tasks must an anxiety PSD be trained to perform?